Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries

-While giving an intuition why the algorithm works, this property is essential when considering multiple change points (see Appendix~\ref{Appendix_OBS_theory}).

-\begin{lemma} The naive optimistic search (Algorithm~\ref{Alg:OS}) with a fixed step size $\nu=1/2$ will always terminate within $O(\log(R-L))$ and hence at most $O(\log T)$ steps (i.e., number of evaluations of the gain function). \end{lemma}

-If $\nu=1/2$, the lengths of the three intervals within the current search interval $l$ to $r$ have relative sizes 1:1:1, 1:1:2 or 2:1:1 (up to rounding).
-Hence, at each step we discard at least a quarter of the current search interval, which then leads to the logarithmic number of evaluations as claimed in Lemma~\ref{Lem:nOS_speed}.
-Of course, one can easily generalize this statement for $\nu\neq1/2$.
-We take $\nu=1/2$ as a default, but in general $\nu$ can be interpreted as (relative) step size, expected to reflect some kind of trade off between computational performance and estimation accuracy.
-The choice of evaluating the last $5$ points remaining (in line $3$) is somewhat arbitrary and could be also set to e.g.~$10$ or~$20$, but empirically this only gives slightly better localization of the split points.
-In rare cases, when $r-s = s-l$ or $G_{(l,r]}(w) = G_{(l,r]}(s)$ one could also take a (pseudo) random choice or incorporate additional information (e.g.~variance in the segments for Model~\ref{Gaussian_setup}) to decide on the new probe point and the segment to discard.
+We set $\nu=1/2$ by default, but in general $\nu$ can be interpreted as (relative) step size, expected to reflect some kind of trade off between computational performance and estimation accuracy.
+The choice of evaluating the last $5$ points remaining (in line $3$) is somewhat arbitrary and can be also set to e.g.~$10$ or~$20$.
+In rare cases, when $r-t = t-l$ or $G_{(l,r]}(w) = G_{(l,r]}(t)$ one can also take a (pseudo) random choice or incorporate additional information (e.g.~variance in the segments for Model~\ref{Gaussian_setup}) to decide on the new probe point and the segment to discard.